subiabre/forestswar/README.md

 ```

 ## Setup
-In order to get the bot ready and working you'll need a [MongoDB](https://www.mongodb.com/) instance.
+In order to get the bot ready and working you'll need to have [docker](https://www.docker.com/) and docker-compose installed.
 Copy the `.env.example`:

 ```bash